 Answer to Question 1 Dante’s Divine Comedy

 Dante had his fifteen minutes of fame during a deeply contentious time in Florence, Italy just at the beginning of the new century, the century of the 1300s that is.
 The Whites and the Blacks were had split the city with their rigid partisan views.
 Dante was an outspoken member of the Whites; the side that supporting the “Ordinances of Justice” and the government.
 The Blacks political leanings were towards the aristocratic and they were backed by the Pope.
-Dante was a Prior, a powerful elected civil servant position ...
+Dante was a Prior, a powerful elected civil servant position for two months.
+The committee ...

 The Cantos in Dante’s “The Inferno” show a series of complex messages meant to broaden our imagination about the afterlife and what we define as evil or sinful.
 Dante uses his imagination to create conversations about a soul’s sin on Earth and the punishment they receive in Hell.
 Dante’s idea of Hell shows powerful imagery and the perfection of God’s justice through the eyes of the damned (Dante).
 By Dante’s definition of “sin”, there are several contemporary figures that may belong within one of the inner circles of hell.
-One such contemporary figure is ...
+One such contemporary figure is the mass ...

 Dante’s Inferno presents the reader with a series of ‘circles’ that depict different layers of hell – each designed for a different sort of sinner.
 These circles are designed to hold and punish particular types of people for eternity.
 In this essay, I will choose three literary characters and discuss which circle of Dante’s hell is pertinent to them.
-The characters I have chosen are Okonkwo from Chinua Achebe’s Things Fall Apart, who I believe belongs in the first layer of Dante’s hell – ‘limbo’ – because he does not accept Christ as his personal saviour and, whilst ...
+The characters I have chosen are Okonkwo from Chinua Achebe’s Things Fall Apart, who I believe belongs in the first layer of Dante’s hell – ‘limbo’ – because he does not accept Christ as his personal saviour and, whilst he is ...

 Dante: The Divine Comedy, Hell ( Canto 11, lines 46 -54)